Penn State vs. Memphis odds, predictions, betting trends for Cotton Bowl 2019

 No. 13 Penn State (10-2) and No. 15 Memphis (12-1) face each other in the Cotton Bowl Classic on Saturday.
 Game hours are scheduled for ET noon at AT,amp;T Stadium in Arlington, Texas.
 The game will be televised nationwide on ESPN.

 Penn State finished second in the Big Ten East with a 7-2 conference record.
-A victory in the Cotton Bowl would ensure the third season of 11 Nittany Lions victories in four years under coach James Franklin, but only his third bowl victory (and the second on New Year's Day 6).
+A victory in the Cotton Bowl would secure the third season of 11 Nittany Lions victories in four years under coach James Franklin, but only his third bowl win (and the second on New Year's Day 6).

 MORE: Get the latest NCAA odds and betting tips on Sports Insider